TechyNilesh/DeepImageSearch/README.md

 ## Features
 - Faster Search **O(logN)** Complexity.
 - High Accurate Output Result.
-- Best for Implimenting on python based web application or APIs.
+- Best for Implementing on python based web application or APIs.
 - Best implementation for College students and freshers for project creation.
+- Applications are Images based E-commerce recommendation, Social media and other image-based platforms that want to implement image recommendation and search.

 ## Installation

-This library is compatible for both *windows* and *Linux system* you can just use **PIP command** to install this library on your system:
+This library is compatible with both *windows* and *Linux system* you can just use **PIP command** to install this library on your system:

 ```shell
 pip install DeepImageSearch